 She runs a popular YouTube music, singing, and self-development channel, garnering over 520,000 subscribers, and has appeared as a recurring guest on BBC Radio 1, The Scott Mills Show.

 Felicia holds her B.A. in English from Yale University, where she won the J. Edward Meeker Prize for nonfiction, the Saybrook Master’s Award, and the Louis Sudler Prize for the Arts.
 In 2014, Yale invited her to be a guest speaker at their TEDx Conference, "Exploring the Footnotes."

 In her first life as a professional actress, Felicia performed the lead role of Elphaba in the Broadway tour of Wicked.
 She wrote about the experience in her humorous memoir, Unnaturally Green: One Girl's Journey Along a Yellow Brick Road Less Traveled.
 Other favorite roles include Eliza Doolittle in My Fair Lady, opposite David Alan Grier, at New Haven's Shubert Theater.

 Felicia is currently self-producing her first studio album of original music.
 Her sound is eclectic beat-driven pop, grounded in emotion, melody, and story.

 Having witnessed hundreds of thousands of students find their voices, Felicia got inspired.

 She departed teaching in 2017 and decided to get back into performing.
 As we speak, she's greasing the wheels and growing her skills as a sound engineer, music producer, songwriter, and artist.

 It's going to take her a long time.
 But that's cool.
-If you're patient and want in on those funky tunes, future performances and live hangouts, sign up for updates below.
+If you're patient and want in on those funky tunes, future performances and live hangouts, visit her artist page below and sign up for updates.